HunterLiddell/processor-log-summary/README.md

 ## What is this?

-The project provides additional processing to the [Source++](https://github.com/sourceplusplus/live-platform) open-source live coding platform.
+The project provides additional backend processing to the [Source++](https://github.com/sourceplusplus/live-platform) open-source live coding platform.

 ## Live Coding - Index
 - Live Coding Server